 25 Near the cross of Jesus stood his mother, his mother’s sister, Mary the wife of Clopas, and Mary Magdalene.
 26 When Jesus saw his mother there, and the disciple whom he loved standing nearby, he said to her, “Woman, here is your son,” 27 and to the disciple, “Here is your mother.”
 From that time on, this disciple took her into his home.

-Because of Mary’s love for His Son, Jesus answered her needs by giving His disciple to become his son.
+Because of Mary’s love for His Son, Jesus answered her needs by giving His disciples to become his son.
 Likewise, a mother’s emotions can bring the best out of their children.
 With genuine love and care, mothers are considered the epitome of efficacious affection.

 Mothers are Powerful Intercessors